 If you select the option to create a new SQL Server instance in the Select installation options for Sage Estimating window, the installation process automatically configures a new Sage Estimating-compatible instance for you.
-The default name for the instance is SAGE_ESTIMATING Flowever, you can name the instance anything you want.
+The default name for the instance is SAGE\ESTIMATING.
+However, you can name the instance anything you want.

 If you do not select the option to create a new SQL Server instance in the Select installation options for Sage Estimating window, you can create your own instance using an existing SQL Server installation.
-The new instance must meet the requirements stipulated in "Wo lifted Installation" on page 13."
+The new instance must meet the requirements stipulated in "Modified Installation" (page 13)."